 This is a two toed sloth that just traveled from Florida by plane.
 He is being examined because he has a runny nose and seems stressed from the travel.
 Many exotic animals must be examined under anesthesia.
-We use only Sevoflurane which is a gas anesthesia that has proven safe for our exotic animals.
+We use only Sevoflurane, which is a gas anesthesia that has been proven safe for our exotic animals.

 The more exotic the animal the less obvious disease becomes.
 Wild or exotic animals hide their symptoms so as to not appear vulnerable to other animals in the wild that may prey on them.
 Therefore, an animal that is very sick on the inside appears healthy on the outside.
 It is this reason that we must sedate and palpate, listen and look at all the body systems to make sure the pet is well.
 Blood and urine tests are essential to knowing if an exotic animal is healthy or not.